asyncapi/website/pages/community/styleguide/accessibility.md

 - Structure your text in a uniform format.

 ## Links
 - Use descriptive and meaningful link text.
-For example, do not use phrases like *click here* or *follow this link*.
+For example, do not use phrases like *click here* or *follow this link* instead use *see*.
 - Always use an external link icon if a link opens up in a new tab.
 - Make sure your links or URLs are valid and redirect to the correct destination.